 This brings about the question, can social services force someone to go into a care home?

-In this article, we’ll look at the circumstances in which someone might have to go into a care home.
+In this article, we’ll look at the circumstances in which someone might have to go into a care home or nursing home.

 There are several reasons why a person may need to go into care, despite not wanting to or feeling that they can still live independently.
 Read on to find out which are the most common.

 When an elderly person needs a bit of support in order to live independently, this can often be provided by friends and family.

 This could include help with shopping, cooking, cleaning and fetching prescriptions or running errands.

 Even when care needs increase and the person begins to experience mobility problems and starts to require assistance with washing, dressing and toileting, sometimes a paid carer can be employed to visit the elderly person’s home each day.

 However, once round-the-clock care is required, it’s a different story.
 People with significant health problems, including conditions like dementia, may have to go into a home to ensure that their care needs are met and that they have someone who can supervise them to make sure they are safe and secure at all times.

 In some cases, a person may not have the mental capacity to make decisions about their own care.
 This could include people with mental health issues, a disability, or severe dementia.